ebobby/has-many-with-set/README.md

 *This technique is explained with more detail in this [post](https://ebobby.org/2018/09/25/using-sets-for-many-to-many-relationships/).*

-Rails has two ways to model many-to-many relationships: *_has_and_belongs_to_many_* and *_has_many :through_*, this gem introduces a third one: *_has_many_with_set_*.
+Rails has two ways to model many-to-many relationships: `has_and_belongs_to_many` and `has_many :through`, this gem introduces a third one: `has_many_with_set`.

-*_has_many_with_set_* is equivalent to *_has_and_belongs_to_many_* in functionality.
-It works only when you do not want information about a relationship but the relationship itself, behind the curtains though, they do not work anything alike, *_has_many_with_set_* is far more efficient in terms of data size as it reduces the redundancy that occurs in a normal many-to-many relationship when the cardinality is low, that is, the same combination occurs many times.
+`has_many_with_set` is equivalent to `has_and_belongs_to_many` in functionality.
+It works only when you do not want information about a relationship but the relationship itself, behind the curtains though, they do not work anything alike, `has_many_with_set` is far more efficient in terms of data size as it reduces the redundancy that occurs in a normal many-to-many relationships when the cardinality is low, that is, the same combination occurs many times.
 For example, in a blog application, when many posts share the same tags.

 ## How so?